etmendz/Mendz.Library/README.md

 Depending on the implementation, singletons derived from SingletonBase may not be thread-safe.
 #### Mappers
 Use the mappers to define data and type conversion/mapping operations.
 Derive from the StreamingGenericMapperBase class to implement a generic mapper that can also be used for streaming operations.
 If you've created IGenericMapper implementations instead, they can be injected to the GenericStreamingMapper for streaming operations.
+#### Asynchronous Mappers
+Use the asynchronous mappers to define asynchronous data and type conversion/mapping operations.
+Derive from the AsyncStreamingGenericMapperBase class to implement an asynchronous  generic mapper that can also be used for asynchronous streaming operations.
+If you've created IAsyncGenericMapper implementations instead, they can be injected to the AsyncGenericStreamingMapper for asynchronous streaming operations.
 ### Mendz.Library.Extensions
 #### Contents
 Name | Description